csaroka/nfs-server-provisioner/README.md

 ## Edit the chart values.yaml (custom override)
 Edited defaults to add persistance with a vsphere-volume, defined in the default storage class.

-Note: Rewvie sizes for both values.yml and corpweb-nfs-pvc.yaml before deploying.
+Note: Review sizes for both values.yml and corpweb-nfs-pvc.yaml before deploying.

 Current values.yml - 120Gi